johnConstant/CI_PP2_wordle_clone/README.md

 </details>

 ### JavaScript Validation
 JSHint Static Code Analysis Tool for JavaScript was used to validate the Javascript files.
-No significant issues were found.
+No significant issues were found. contact.js contined one alert about an undefined variable but this variable id defined within the emailJS library.

 <details><summary>index.js</summary>
 <img src="docs/validation/JS_validation_JS.png">
 </details>